 The "Wild Side" singer also mentioned that Kelly being a fellow "chocolate" woman in the industry has also made her a big inspiration.

 "She's a great person all around," said Normani.

 We're not sure if this means we can expect a collab between the two artists.
 After releasing the sensual single "Wild Side" feat.
-Cardi B, along with jaw-dropping visuals and performances, Normani hasn't revealed much details about her debut album.
+Cardi B, along with jaw-dropping visuals and performances, Normani hasn't revealed many details about her debut album.
 However, the girl is working!

-The singer/dancer has teamed up with T-Pain, Google and YouTube to help Black-owned businesses.
-T-Pain's new single, which features the 25-year-old, is coupled with a shoppable film that showcases Black businesses and with just one click, you can make a purchase.
+The singer/dancer has teamed up with T-Pain, Google, and YouTube to help Black-owned businesses.
+T-Pain's new single, which features the 25-year-old, is coupled with a shoppable film that showcases Black businesses, and with just one click, you can make a purchase.

 In a statement to Essence, the "Dancing with a Stranger" singer said, "I was so honored to be a part of this because I've always known the importance of showing love to those who keep our communities thriving.
 And I couldn't have chosen a better person than T-Pain to work with on such an incredible project."